Graham🐝 Edwards

 You may be interested in these jobs

-Main Goal of the Role: To design implement and own the narrative structure of the game ensuring that story quests dialogue and narrative systems are fully integrated with gameplay and production pipelines while maintaining a high bar for narrative quality and player experience. · ...
+The main goal of this role is to design implement and own the narrative structure of a game ensuring story quests dialogue and narrative systems are fully integrated with gameplay production pipelines while maintaining high bar for narrative quality player experience. · Duties in ...